 Wells Independents (WIN) is not a political party but an independent group of individuals who set out in December 2014 to encourage new candidates to put themselves forward for Wells City Council.

-We currently have four WIN City Councillors, and we hope to add three more at the by-elections on 6th May.
-We want to build on what has been achieved in the past by offering fresh faces, a fresh approach and more innovation.
+We currently have five WIN City Councillors, and we want to build on what has been achieved in the past by offering fresh faces, a fresh approach and more innovation.

 WIN was formed through word of mouth by people from different walks of life who share a passion for Wells.
 The WIN group is self-organised with interested people offering skills and time to be part of something new and positive for Wells.